Integrals of $\psi$-classes on twisted double ramification cycles and spaces of differentials: Top- psi for spin components

-If there is at least an even entry of $I$, then by Proposition ~\ref{prop:multibanana} half of the prong matchings equivalence classes give a nearby even or odd differential.
-Since each choice of prong matchings equivalence classes contributes with the same amount to the difference of the psi-classes on each component, the contribution of $(\Gamma,I)$ to $(a_s\psi_s-a_t\psi_t)[\oM_{g}(a)]^\sp$ is trivial as the even and odd contributions cancel out. \end{proof}
+If there is at least an even entry of $I$, then by Corollary ~\ref{Cor:prong_balance} half of the prong-matchings equivalence classes give a nearby even or odd differential.
+Since each choice of prong-matchings equivalence classes contributes with the same amount to the difference of the psi-classes on each component, the contribution of $(\Gamma,I)$ to $(a_s\psi_s-a_t\psi_t)[\oM_{g}(a)]^\sp$ is trivial as the even and odd contributions cancel out. \end{proof}

 Using Assumption~\ref{assumption} we denote by $\cA_g^\sp$ the unique polynomial extending $\cA_g^\sp$.
 We will prove the following refinement of the identities of Lemma~\ref{lem:identities} taking into account the spin parity.